-When it comes to Asian or Chinese cooking style, there some good combination of flavors: sesame oil with shrimp, basil/mint w/ eggplant, or lobster sauce glazing on anything deep frying.
+When it comes to Asian or Chinese cooking style, there some good combinations of flavors: sesame oil with shrimp, basil/mint w/ eggplant, or lobster sauce glazing on anything deep frying.
 This recipe of shrimp stuffing and eggplants makes uses of all the above pairings.
-That’s why it’s so bold, enticing and would go good by itself, with rice, potato or dipping bread sticks.
+That’s why it’s so bold, enticing, and would go good by itself, with rice, potato, or dipping breadsticks.

 The secret ingredient here is baking powder, you may wonder why.
 It is added to shrimp instead of the usual salt to give a crunchier texture, more satisfying bites.
 Sesame oil was also there to enhance the flavor and scent while keeping the mixture from drying out.

-I would prepare all the shrimp mixture then wrap and put them in fridge to chill a bit, since the shrimp tend to get done faster when frying.
+I would prepare all the shrimp mixture then wrap and put them in the fridge to chill a bit since the shrimp tend to get done faster when frying.
 Just make sure to wrap the container tightly to prevent moisture loss.

-Shrimp has natural sweetness (umami) in them, so really there’s nothing else needed as far as seasoning go.
-But if you must, add a bit of mushroom/vegetable seasoning granules would be suffice.
+Shrimp has natural sweetness (umami) in them, so really there’s nothing else needed as far as seasoning goes.
+But if you must, add a bit of mushroom/vegetable seasoning granules would suffice.

 If you’re not used to this, just do it slowly till the knife cut through 2/3 of the way, leaving the last 1/3 intact.
 Set them aside to make sure all excess water is dripped to avoid oil splattering.

 Once done, go head and stuff each eggplant slice with the shrimp mixture and arrange them on a flat board or similar.
 Use a tong for easier handling cause the piece is kinda heavy.